mlpack/mlpack/doc/user/core/trees/kdtree.md

 ---

-Load a 32-bit floating point `KDTree` from disk, then traverse it manually and find the number of leaf nodes with fewer than 10 children.
+Load a 32-bit floating point `KDTree` from disk, then traverse it manually and find the number of leaf nodes with fewer than 10 points.

 ```c++
 // This assumes the tree has already been saved to 'tree.bin' (as in the example